lemocla/neon-hangman/README.md

       The website will resize according to the device used for better user experience.
       The game area should also be fully visible on most screen sizes.
 As the website design is seeking to emulate a mobile app, the header, game information and game area sections should be fully visible on all mobile devices.

-      > I want a responsive website so that I can access the game on different devices.
+      > As new player, I want a responsive website so that I can access the game on different devices.

     - ### **Collapsible navigation and interactive design**